gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 The official Python documentaion provides a great source of knowledge and is a good starting point for learning Python.

-To provide a first and very basic impression of Python the [Python Tutorial](https://docs.python.org/3/tutorial/index.html) is refered to introduce the following aspects:
+To provide a first and basic impression of Python the [Python Tutorial](https://docs.python.org/3/tutorial/index.html) is refered to introduce the following aspects in a very short amount of time:

 1. Data Types (Chapter 3)
 2. Control Flows (Chapter 4 - 4.5)